a-kramer/RPN-derivative/README.md

 x
 ```

 Simplify tries to reduce fractions by finding common factors.
+If a
+common factor is found within a sum, it will be factored out.
+Not all
+obvious common factors are detected.

 #### Note